Justice Department accuses Ericsson of failing to fully disclose alleged fraud and possible payments to ISIS

 The internal report, based on interviews with employees and a review of millions of emails and other documents, also uncovered disturbing details about Ericsson’s decisions to send workers into areas overrun by Islamic State fighters.

-The company continued to do so even after an engineer was kidnapped in 2014, making exorbitant cash payments to a cargo company that bypassed customs officials by “passing through ISIS controlled territories,” according to investigators.
+The company continued to do so even after an engineer was kidnapped in 2014, making exorbitant cash payments to a cargo company that bypassed customs officials by “passing through ISIS controlled territories,” according to company investigators.

 Ultimately, investigators said “it cannot be excluded” that Ericsson had contributed to “the illicit financing of terrorism.”